stanley-fork/WFGY/TensionUniverse/BlackHole/Q124_scalable_oversight_and_evaluation.md

 Smaller `I_alert(m)` is better.
 High `I_alert(m)` indicates structural oversight failure.

-Both invariants explicitly depend on finite libraries `L_eval` and `L_high` chosen before observing the detailed outcomes of any specific oversight configuration, except for standard pilot calibration.
+For a well behaved encoding, we expect:

+* higher `I_alert(m)` to be accompanied by higher `DeltaS_detect(m)` and hence higher `DeltaS_oversight(m)`,
+* lower `I_cover(m)` to be accompanied by higher `DeltaS_shift(m)` and often higher `DeltaS_oversight(m)`.

+These expectations are not enforced as hard equations in this document, but they act as consistency checks when evaluating or revising a particular encoding element.

-### 3.5 Singular set and domain restrictions
+### 3.6 Singular set and domain restrictions

 Some observables may fail to be meaningful if the encoded state `m` does not correspond to a coherent oversight regime.
 Examples include:

 * no finite evaluation library is specified,
-* human oversight capacity is zero in all buckets but the system is still deployed,
+* human oversight capacity is effectively zero in all buckets but the system is still deployed,
-* coverage fractions or false negative rates cannot be defined because the necessary logging or labeling is absent.
+* coverage fractions or false negative rates cannot be defined because the necessary logging or labeling is absent,
+* normalization rules in the encoding element cannot map raw observables into finite DeltaS scores.

 We collect such states into a singular set: